connieuribe/BobbyPin/README.md

 8.2 the system shall be able to open in any device<br/>
 8.3 the system shall be user friendly<br/>
 9. qualifications<br/>
-9.1	The system shall be user friendly<br/>
+9.1The system shall be user friendly<br/>
 9.2 the system shall be used by non-technical users, and this must be simple and easy to use<br/>
 9.3 the system shall require little training<br/>